roywong96/imbd_proj/README.md

 Based on the regression model, the R-squared is found to 0.426 which is seemingly low.
 However, it is not necessarily bad as studies that try to explain human behavior generally have R<sup>2</sup> values less than 50%.
 People are just harder to predict than things like physical processes.
 Article related to this explanation can be found in the references above.

+# Exploration into Data Leakage

+Throughout the modeling, it is found that the model I chose has been performing a little too well when adding in Directors and Writers to the model which gives an R<sup>2</sup> = 0.875.

+Hence, after researching several articles regarding data leakage, it is obvious that the target is leaking into the model which destroyed the purpose of predictions.